Experienced Workers Comp Attorneys in St Paul, Minnesota

-In Minnesota, the workers’ compensation system is created in a no-fault way, which means that it doesn’t necessarily matter who is at fault for the injury in terms of having the right to workers’ comp benefits.
+In Minnesota, the workers’ compensation system considered a no-fault plan, which means that it doesn’t necessarily matter who is at fault for the injury in terms of having the right to workers’ comp benefits.
 Because the system is set up in this way, it makes sense that a lot of injured workers shouldn’t need a workers’ compensation attorney in order to obtain the benefits they deserve, but unfortunately there are plenty of instances in which legal disputes arise over work injuries.
-In these situations it is absolutely necessary to obtain a workers’ compensation specialist.
+In these situations, it is absolutely necessary to obtain the help of a workers’ compensation specialist.

 The two most common legal disputes or contention points are whether an injury really occurred on the job and the extent of the injury.
 An example of this would be an employee injuring their back on the job, but an insurance company arguing that the back pain was actually caused by long-term degeneration.
 Within these types of situations it’s always a requirement to obtain legal counsel, and on this page we’ll be discussing some of the more intricate details of workers’ compensation claims in Minnesota, as well as a comprehensive workers’ comp checklist for employers.

 There is a trade-of in Minnesota when it comes to workers’ compensation benefits, and it pertains to the limitation in the amount of damages an employee can receive from an employer if the employer themselves are at fault for causing the injury.
 Essentially you cannot obtain any kind of additional compensation against an employer, even if your injury on the job was your employer’s fault.

 An example of this would be an employer negligently dropping a hammer on an employee’s foot, and in this situation the compensation benefits would be the exact same as if the employee dropped the hammer on their foot themselves.